scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 ], index=STRATEGIES, columns=["Coverage", "Width average"]).round(2)
 ```

-All the strategies have the wanted coverage, however, we notice that the quantile strategy has much lower interval width than all other methods, therefore, with heteroscedastic noise, quantile would be the preferred method.
+All the strategies have the wanted coverage, however, we notice that the quantile strategy has much lower interval width than all the other methods, therefore, with heteroscedastic noise, CQR would be the preferred method.

 ## 3. Estimating the epistemic uncertainty of out-of-distribution data